samuelcavendish/samuelcavendish.github.io/_posts/2022-03-11-injectable.md

 Injectable produces a list of injectable types which can then be used like so:

 ```
-foreach (var injectable in Injectables.GetInjectables())
+foreach (var injectable in Injectables.GetInjectables(this.GetType().Assembly))
 {
     services.AddSingleton(injectable.Service, injectable.Implementation);
 }
 ```

 You may note I'm no longer specifying the `IMyInterface`.
-By default Injectable will get all the implementations in the assembly, if you want to just register certain types you could change the `Injectables.GetInjectables()` to `Injectables.GetInjectables().OfType<IMyInterface>()`.
+By default Injectable will get all the implementations in the assembly, if you want to just register certain types you could change the `Injectables.GetInjectables(this.GetType().Assembly)` to `Injectables.GetInjectables(this.GetType().Assembly).OfType<IMyInterface>()`.
 You can use this functionality to choose how services are registered (e.g. register some services as Singleton & others as Transient)

 ## What can I register